Future-Programmer-cryptographer/unofficial-soton-maths-notes/src/site/notes/Semester 1/Calculus I.md

 Think of it as the gradient of a secant line of joining two points on a graph.
 So what this is saying is that there is some point $c \in (a,b)$  such the gradient of a tangent line equals the secant line are the same
 ### Proof of the MVT

-The formal proof involve's Rolle's Theorem.
+The formal proof involve Rolle's Theorem.
 The idea here is that we want to "remove" the secant line so the endpoints are level.

 Let $g(x) = f(x)$ - equation of secant line.